jorop/landscaping-docs/docs/troubleshooting.md

 The `Engine Plugin Folder` can be found where the Unreal Engine Editor is installed on your system, e.g.
 `C:/Program Files/Epic Games/UE_5.1/Engine/Plugins`

+## Mapbox terrain appears blocky

+Mapbox does not provide all areas of the world in the same quality.
+Therefore it might happen that terrain appears blocky due to poor upsampling from Mapbox.
+The data is processed 'as is', so the blockyness comes from Mapbox itself.
+Solution: lower the `Mapbox Zoom Level` before import.

 ## Changing Levels

 When changing levels, the plugin may not detect the new World which is neccessary to save the metadata.
 Please close the `Landscaping Tab` and open it again.
 Thank you.